The Bruce Peninsula is a compelling place to visit.

 The Bruce Peninsula is also an important transportation link between northern Ontario and southern Ontario.
 For almost a century, ferryboats like the MS Chi Cheemaun, also known as “The Big Canoe”, have sailed the passage between Tobermory and Manitoulin Island carrying passengers and freight.

-In the pages that follow we will endeavor to lead you on an exploration of this unique part of the Georgian Bay region of the province of Ontario.
+In the pages that follow we will endeavor to lead you on an exploration of this unique part of the Great Lakes and the province of Ontario.
 You will find interesting travel routes, historical facts and folklore.
 At the end of the day there are many great bed and breakfasts, motels, and inns offering you quality accommodations.
-When it is time to eat, the Bruce Peninsula restaurants and cafes offer a wide range of local and exotic culinary treats.
+When it is time to eat, Bruce Peninsula restaurants and cafes offer a wide range of local and exotic culinary treats.

 But, most of all you will enjoy the amazing natural beauty of the Bruce Peninsula.
 Don’t forget your camera to record your memories and the stunning scenery.